 I recommend starting with one or two of the previous options to get a feel for how ecommerce works.
 If you can generate a steady profit on those sites, then you may have what it takes to make it on your own.

 That’s a bold move!
-However, it can certainly pay off—we sell plumbing supplies on Amazon and eBay, as well as our very own plumburs.com, and make good money through this multichannel approach.
-And that's just one of our ecommerce ventures!
+However, it can certainly pay off—we've sold through Amazon, eBay and our own online stores all at once with many of our ecommerce ventures, and made good money through this multichannel approach.

 Take the leap quickly, before you start second-guessing yourself and back out of this opportunity to make good money (or at least get rid of your old junk!).
 We dove in and we’ve never regretted it.